 Gazpacho – Spain

-If you live in a warm Mediterranean climate then a cold soup is the way forward.
+If you live in a warm Mediterranean climate, then a cold soup is the way forward.
 Gazpacho is traditionally a raw soup served cold.
 Ingredients such as tomatoes and celery and blended, strained and then seasoned with olive oil and aromatics.
 The result is a fresh dish with plenty of flavour and all the nutrients intact.
-Tomato Gazpacho and Avo & Asparagus Gazpacho.
+Try this recipe for Tomato Gazpacho or Avo & Asparagus Gazpacho.

 Goulash – Hungary

 Later versions contain paprika as a key ingredient as well.
-Tough cuts like shank and shin work well it this soup as it is best prepared with lots of time to allow for all that to break down and create a thick, tasty sauce.
-Try this Hungarian Goulash Recipe with Dumplings
+Tough cuts like shank and shin work well it this soup, as it is best prepared with lots of time to allow for all that to break down and create a thick, tasty sauce.
+Try this recipe for Hungarian Goulash with Dumplings

 Minestrone – Italy

 The Italian version of a hug-in-a-bowl.
 This vegetarian soup is packed full of veggies and beans, and is what your Nonna would make for you on a cold winter’s day.
 It has a tomato-style base and will often have a bit of pasta in it as well.